 - All-purpose flour: Using all-purpose flour gives you a soft, fluffy bread.
 If you were to use bread flour, your bread would be more crusty.

-- Pumpkin purée: You can use store-bought or homemade pumpkin purée.
+- Pumpkin purée: You can use store-bought (I like to use Libby's 100% Pure Pumpkin) or homemade pumpkin purée.

 - Sourdough discard: The sourdough discard should be unfed and at room temperature for this recipe.
-This recipe is designed to be made with discard from a sourdough starter with a 1:1:1 ratio (when you feed your starter, it's with 1 part starter, 1 part flour, 1 part water).
-If you use a different ratio, you may need to adjust some of the ingredients in this recipe.
+This recipe is designed to be made with discard from a sourdough starter with a 1:1 ratio (when you feed your starter, it's with 1 part flour and 1 part water).
+If your starter uses a different ratio, you may need to adjust some of the ingredients in this recipe.

-- Powdered sugar: The vanilla glaze is made with powdered sugar.
+- Powdered sugar: The vanilla glaze is made with a powdered sugar base.

 See full recipe below for detailed directions.